 Bottom line: Travelers who stay at Marriott frequently enough to offset the $95 annual fee will appreciate this card.
 But depending on your spending habits and the hotel features that matter most to you, you may get greater value with another Marriott card.

 Travel rewards credit cards let you earn points or miles you can redeem for travel purchases.
-Some offer a flat-rate of return on general purchases, but many offer bonus rewards for typical travel purchases or tangential travel spending categories, like restaurants, gas or even groceries.
-Earning points or miles is usually as easy as swiping your card in the right spots, and some cards provide limited-time offers and sign-up bonuses as opportunities to sprinkle more on top.
+Some offer a flat rate on general purchases, but many offer bonus rewards for typical travel purchases or everyday spending categories, like restaurants, gas or even groceries.

 Types of travel cards